-Each of the coins are from separate eras within the Edo period, which you can read about below.
+Each of the coins represent a different denomination of copper coinage within the Edo period, which you can read about below.

 Tenpō Tsūhō (100 mon): The largest and highest denomination of the three coins, these were first issued by Japan in the 1830s to combat the government's growing debt problem.
 Of course, this unfortunately lead to massive inflation, which put the Tokugawa government in an even weaker position when confronted with American warships in 1853 and eventually contributed to the end of the Edo period in 1868.

 Note that Tenpō Tsūhō do contain about 12% lead (in addition to 78% copper and 10% tin), so it is good practice to wash your hands after handling them.

 Each coin comes with a Certificate of Authenticity.

 Our original glass and leatherette display boxes showcase your relic above a custom information card, with a design unique to History Hoard.